- Inspect the camper for any damage and make necessary repairs before beginning the remodel.

 Have fun with the remodel and add your personal touch to it.

 This goes without saying, but remodeling a camper is your chance to add your personal touch to it and make it feel like home.
+Think about it, you’re taking an old camper or old RV and making a new RV with a modern look.
 So have fun with it!

 There are endless possibilities when remodeling an RV, so think outside the box and get creative.
-And if you’re unsure how to do something, there’s always YouTube or Google.
-Not only can you learn how to accomplish a specific remodeling task, but you can also get some great ideas from other people’s remodels.
+And if you’re unsure how to do something, there’s always a YouTube channel or two or Google.
+Not only can you learn how to accomplish a specific remodeling task, but you can also get some great ideas from other people’s old camper remodels.

 Enjoy your new remodeled camper!